ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 To further combat maps where TL-tapping is most effective, a change by [Natelytle](https://osu.ppy.sh/users/17607667) introduces a new penalty factor that shows how much of a map's difficulty comes purely from mono-colour patterns.
 For example, StrangeProgram has a factor of 99%, meaning 99% of its challenge is due to high-BPM mono patterns.

-**In response to negative feedback regarding the removal of the convert-specific nerfs. these have been reinstated.**
+**In response to negative feedback regarding the removal of convert-specific nerfs, they have been reinstated.**

 ### Balancing Changes to performance calculation